SOLLVE/benchmarks/ecp-omp/montecarlo/README.md

 ## Development History
 We note that this was originally developed at: https://bitbucket.org/tony-curtis/oscar-bench/src/master/.
 It was developed there originally as it was easiest for us to keep it closed source there, but now we want to make it open-source and github is the best for that for us.

+# Contact Information

+If you have questions or comments on this repository, or would like to provide contributions to it, please feel free to email Vivek Kale (vkale@bnl.gov), Wenbin Lu (wenbin.lu@stonybrook.edu), Yan Kang (yan.kang@stonybrook.edu), Eric Raut (eraut@stonybrook.edu), Shilei Tian(shilei.tian@stonybrook.edu), Tony Curtis (anthony.curtis@stonybrook.edu) and Oscar Hernandez (oscar@ornl.gov).